helm/community/proposals/proposal-0001.md

 Because the proposals are maintained as markdown files in a versioned repository, their revision history is the historical record of the proposal.

+## Proposal Audience

+The typical primary audience for proposals are the project maintainers of the Helm project and the project's org maintainers.

+However, other parts of the Helm community may also choose to use the process (particularly for Informational proposals) to document expected conventions and to manage complex design coordination problems that require collaboration across multiple projects.

+## Proposal Types

+There are three kinds of proposals:

+1. A **feature** proposal describes a new feature or implementation for the Helm project.
+It may also describe an interoperability standard that will be supported by the Helm project.
+1. An **informational** proposal describes a Helm design issue, or provides general guidelines or information to the Helm community, but does not propose a new feature.
+Informational proposals do not necessarily represent a Helm community consensus or recommendation, so users and implementers are free to ignore Informational proposals or follow their advice.
+1. A **process** proposal describes a process surrounding the Helm project, or proposes a change to (or an event in) a process.
+Process proposals are like feature proposals but apply to areas other than the Helm project itself.
+They may propose an implementation, but not to Helm's codebase; they often require community consensus.
+Unlike informational proposals, they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Helm development.

 ## Proposal workflow